riasvdv/statamic-redirect/DOCUMENTATION.md

 By default, Statamic Redirect will delete redirects when a saved entry's URI conflicts with the redirect.
 You can disable this by setting the `delete_conflicting_redirects` config value to `false`.

+## Preserving query strings

+By default, Statamic Redirect will not preserve query strings.
+You can set the `preserve_query_strings` config value to `true` to enable this behavior.

 ## Cleaning errors

 The amount of errors can grow quickly, Statamic Redirect includes a scheduled command that by default cleans up errors older than 1 month.